Stone Mania My Business My Passion

 In 1999 a new route to Delhi was announced initially flying twice a week which meant the crew had a five day layover which was more than enough time for me to get out and explore.
 I have great memories of those early days in India and with each flight came a new experience.

-Despite the heat and dust I spent every waking hour walking around the city enjoying the sights, sounds and smells and despite a few inevitable challenges, loved every minute I was there.
+Despite the heat and dust I spent every waking hour exploring the city enjoying the sights, sounds and smells and loved every minute I was there.
 Street markets in India are noisy, vibrant, exciting places with no shortage of things to see and buy and gemstone jewellery was everywhere.

 The First Shop Where I Bought Jewellery

-Despite never having an awareness of rocks or minerals I was captivated by all the different gemstones, the intricate designs of the jewellery and amount of work that had clearly gone into making each piece.
-Before long I found myself haggling over price for some jewellery that I really didn't need and having started buying, it was difficult to stop.
+Despite never having an awareness of rocks or minerals I was captivated by all the different gemstones, the intricate designs of the jewellery and amount of work that had gone into making each piece.
+Before long I was haggling over price for some jewellery that I really didn't need and having started buying, it was difficult to stop.

-What started off as a bit of fun quickly became more serious and by the summer of 2002 I had created a company called Silver People, had a website and had taken a stall in Camden Market.
-Later that year I changed the name to Stone Mania to reflect the fact that I was buying more jewellery with gemstones than plain silver.
+What started as a bit of fun quickly became more serious and by the summer of 2002 I had created a company called Silver People, had a website and had taken a stall in Camden Market.
+Later that year I changed the name to Stone Mania to reflect the fact that I was now mostly buying jewellery with gemstones as opposed to plain silver.

-My sudden interest in rocks and minerals was really quite strange because my grandfather and great grandfather had both been diamond polishers although it was something that had never really been discussed in any depth.
+My sudden interest in rocks and minerals was strange because my grandfather and great grandfather had both been diamond polishers although it was something that had never really been spoken about in any depth.

 First Website Launched in 2002 (clickable image)